ambarishg/expert_ai_app/README.md

 * Donald Trump handle
 * Hillary Clinton handle

+# Women's clothing reviews

+The Womens clothing reviews analysis can be done for
+* all the Dress types
+* for a particular dress type

-The analysis has the following parts
+The analysis for both the components has the following parts
 * Distribution of sentiments
 * Distribution of emotional traits
 * Distribution of behavioral traits